Der Spiegel: 2022 fake news about refugee death at the Greece–Turkey borders

-The Hamburg state court ordered Der Spiegel in 2019 to remove unsupported claims from an article that accused the People's Mojahedin Organization of Iran (MEK) of "torture" and "psychoterror."

 Bans

 In January 1978, the office of Der Spiegel in East Berlin was closed by the East German government following the publication of critical articles against the conditions in the country.
 A special 25 March 2008 edition of the magazine on Islam was banned in Egypt in April 2008 for publishing material deemed by authorities to be insulting Islam and Muhammed.

 Head office

 Der Spiegel began moving into its current head office in HafenCity in September 2011.
 The facility was designed by Henning Larsen Architects of Denmark.
 The magazine's offices were previously in a high-rise building with 8226 sqm of office space.